 Leica D-LUX 5 vs Panasonic LX100 II

-The Leica D-LUX 5 and the Panasonic Lumix DC-LX100 II are two digital cameras that were officially introduced, respectively, in September 2010 and August 2018.
+The Leica D-LUX 5 and the Panasonic Lumix DC-LX100 II are two enthusiast cameras that were officially introduced, respectively, in September 2010 and August 2018.
 Both the D-LUX 5 and the LX100 II are fixed lens compact cameras that are based on a 1/1.7-inch (D-LUX 5) and a Four Thirds (LX100 II) sensor.
 The Leica has a resolution of 10 megapixels, whereas the Panasonic provides 16.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |24-90mm f/2.0-3.3||24-75mm f/1.7-2.8|